Pritam218/pritampanja/README.md

 # pritampanja
-this is my git repositary
+This is my Git Repository,
 By-Pritam